turingschool/front-end-curriculum/lessons/module-2/testing-react.md

 ReferenceError: localStorage is not defined
 ```

 Because we're not dealing with a browser, `localStorage` isn't something our tests know about.
 This means we will have to do some extra work to mock localStorage for our tests.
-Jest makes this _somewhat_ easy for us by allowing us to set up some [configurations](http://facebook.github.io/jest/docs/en/configuration.html#content) in our `package.json` before each test.
-But first, we need to create a fake local storage.
-Give it a shot!
+We can do this by adding some setup configuration to that same `setupTests.js` file we worked with earlier.
+Let's create a fake local storage:

 We'll store this in a test-helpers folder and assign it to a global property called...localStorage!

 ```
-// __test-helpers__/storageMock.js
+// ./src/setupTests.js

 class LocalStorage {
   constructor() {